The Sundays: 1994–1997: Static and Silence

-The band holidayed in Thailand and decided to take a break upon returning to England.
-It would be five years before another album was released.
+The band holidayed in Thailand and, upon returning to England, "put their music career on the back burner for a time."
 During this time the only appearance of the band was their cover of "Wild Horses" by The Rolling Stones appearing in a 1994 American Budweiser television commercial.
 Gavurin and Wheeler expressed a desire to settle down.
 Wheeler gave birth to the couple's daughter, Billie, in March 1995.
 They also built a recording studio in their home, not only to save on the cost of renting a studio, but also to expand their creative freedoms.
-Their third, and most recent album, Static & Silence, was released in the autumn of 1997 to mixed reviews.
+Their third, and most recent album, Static & Silence, was released to mixed reviews in September 1997, a full five years after Blind.
 Although the band retained much of the same sound that they developed on previous albums, they added horns to a number of tracks for Static & Silence.
-The album was not as successful as Reading, Writing and Arithmetic, however the single "Summertime" became their most successful hit to date on the UK chart and achieved a top 10 spot on the US Alternative Rock chart.
+The album was not as successful as Reading, Writing and Arithmetic; however, the single "Summertime" became their most successful hit to date on the UK chart and achieved a top 10 spot on the US Alternative Rock chart.
 It was The Sundays' third most successful single in the US, behind "Here's Where the Story Ends" (which made it to number 1 on the US Alternative Rock chart) and "Love" (which made it to number 2).

+As of 2025, the band have not released any music since 1997.

 2014: Possible return

 In April 2014, Adam Pitluk, the editor of American Airlines' magazine American Way, tracked down and conducted an interview with Wheeler and Gavurin in which he put forward the idea of a reunion.
-They responded "First let's see if the music we’re currently writing ever sees the light of day, and then we can get on to the enjoyable globe-trotting-meets-concert-planning stage."
+They responded, "First let's see if the music we’re currently writing ever sees the light of day, and then we can get on to the enjoyable globe-trotting-meets-concert-planning stage."

 On 10 October 2014, during an interview on BBC Radio 6 Music's Radcliffe & Maconie radio programme, David Baddiel described Dave Gavurin as his "oldest mate" and stated that "they [Dave and Harriet] are doing music, but whether they ever put that out there, I’ve no idea.
-They're the most paranoid people about actually putting stuff out there."
-Fans who have seen the Sundays live will remember hearing one or two tracks that were never released.
-"Something More" and "Turkish" featured in many of their sets, but the only copies are live bootlegs.
+They're the most paranoid people about actually putting stuff out there".

-In an interview with the C86 Show Podcast released on August 18th 2020, Patrick Hannan revealed that Harriet and David had "never stopped making music" and that there are a number of tracks on which he had played drums.
-Patrick stated that these recordings may never be released.
+In an interview with the C86 Show Podcast released on August 18, 2020, Patrick Hannan revealed that Wheeler and Gavurin had "never stopped making music" and that he had played drums on a number of their tracks.
+Hannan added that these recordings may never be released.